Mindful-AI-Assistants/MovieRevenueAnalysis/README.md

 | **Releases**             | 0.62          | 1.00            | 0.58                    |
 | **Lifetime Gross Revenue** | 0.85        | 0.58            | 1.00                    |

+#

+## p align="center"> 🎬 Main Conclusions of the Study and Strategic Recommendations